purpleteam-labs/purpleteam-app-scanner/README.md

 Take the Zap API Key that you set-up in the [purpleteam-s2-containers](https://github.com/purpleteam-labs/purpleteam-s2-containers) project and replace the `<zap-api-key-here>` value in the config.local.json file.

-The following two values should be the same.
-They should also match the value of the orchestrator `outcomes.dir`:

-**`emissary.report.dir`** Configure this value.
-This needs to be a directory of your choosing that both the orchestrator and app-scanner containers use.
-The directory you choose and configure needs group `rwx` permissions applied to it because the orchestrator and tester containers share the same group, they also read, write and delete outcome files within this directory.

-**`results.dir`** Configure this value.
-This needs to be a directory of your choosing that both the orchestrator and app-scanner containers use.
-The directory you choose and configure needs group `rwx` permissions applied to it because the orchestrator and tester containers share the same group, they also read, write and delete outcome files within this directory.